-There are lots of cases that we need a different instance of Ubuntu with the different configuration on WSL, but by default, we could install one instance of each Linux Distribution on WSL via Microsoft store.
-To solve this issue we must follow one of these ways:
+There are many cases where we need different instances of Ubuntu with different configurations on WSL, but by default, we can only install one instance of each Linux Distribution on WSL via the Microsoft Store.
+To solve this issue, we can follow one of these approaches:

-• Import raw version of exported WSL with a different name.
+• Import a raw version of an exported WSL instance with a different name

-• Download Linux Distribution Package from Windows Store and try to Import it as a different instance of WSL.
-In this tutorial, I am following a second way to install a new instance of Linux on WSL.
+In this tutorial, I am following the second approach to install a new instance of Linux on WSL.

 Download Linux Distribution